 These would be poor topics to research because they lack a strong question and it is not clear which approach they take to their already well-researched subjects.
 They are generic or merely descriptive.

 Examples of good research topics

-These projects combine a sharp chronological and geographical focus with a clear indication of how the sources will be analyzed to respond to a precise question.
+These projects combine a sharp chronological and geographical focus with a clear indication of how the sources will be analysed to respond to a precise question.
 In the first case, for example, the premise is that visual representations are critical in the making of a city’s eminence.
-This indicates the type of sources that will be analyzed (paintings, engravings and other visual sources).
+This indicates the type of sources that will be analysed (paintings, engravings and other visual sources).
 The chronology is particularly well chosen because in these two centuries Rome turned from being the capital of the Catholic world to becoming the much sought-after destination of the Grand Tour; interesting questions of change and continuity come into focus.

 Brief summary of your argument

 An acceptable PhD thesis must have a central argument, a 'thesis'.
 You need to have something to argue for or against, a point to prove or disprove, a question to answer.
 What goes into this section of the proposal is a statement of your question and the answer you plan to give, even if, for now, it remains a hypothesis.